India ready to move to clean energy according to ‘national circumstances’: Environment minister

 India is ready to shift to clean energy sources but the transition will be in accordance with the country’s “national circumstances”, Environment Minister Bhupender Yadav told The Indian Express on Tuesday.

-At an online event organised by The Indian Express and the Financial Times, Yadav said that while “phase out” of coal use would mean a complete stop on using the resource, and “phasing down” would be the reduction in the proportion of coal in the overall energy mix.
+At an online event organised by The Indian Express and the Financial Times, Yadav said that while “phase out” of coal use would mean a complete stop on using the resource, “phasing down” would be the reduction in the proportion of coal in the overall energy mix.

 “India being a developing country, phase-down can also be relative in the sense that the percentage of coal in the overall mix will go down but the absolute use of coal in terms of power generation and other industrial activity may rise,” Yadav told The Indian Express.